 This takes a majority of the operational hassles out of the business, allowing you to focus on marketing the store.
 This model of eCommerce is called dropshipping, but due to its popularity there is stiff competition.
 If you have good marketing skills, selling through Shopify + Oberlo can be highly profitable.

-The combination of excellent store development tools and a solid plugin marketplace makes Shopify one of the best eCommerce platforms available today.
-Its competitors might be able to match it in technology and features, but none of these enjoys better-than-Shopify plugin support.
+The combination of excellent store development tools and large number of Shopify apps makes Shopify one of the best eCommerce platforms available today.
+Its competitors might be able to match it in technology and features, but none of these enjoys better than Shopify app support.

 We also recommend that newer businesses avail services of a digital marketing agency that specializes in eCommerce marketing and development.
 A qualified agency can often figure out the best route to take when it comes to marketing and app expenditures, saving you money in the long run while generating better profits as well.